airyhq/airy/frontend/README.md

   This project is a minimum UI implementation of the provided [Airy Core Platform API](https://docs.airy.co/api/http).
   Unlike `showcase` it does not use the `npm` version of the `components` library, but instead uses the local repository version.

+- `chat_plugin`

+  This project is implements a UI for the [Chat Plugin Source](https://docs.airy.co/sources/chat-plugin) that can be installed as Javascript tag on websites.